Another look at Questions #7-11 of “49 Questions to Ask Your School Board”

 Question #8 – Does Your Board ‘See’ With a Systems Perspective?

-(Questions to Ask Your Board) Governing with a systems perspective means understanding not only that the whole is greater than the sum of its parts, but that each of the parts is essential…effective governance flows from understanding and paying attention to all of these elements. – Katherine Gemberling et al1 A systems perspective enables a board to take a strategic view of the whole district before it acts.
-It ensures that the board considers how decisions targeting one part, or Read More …
+(49 Questions to Ask Your Board) Governing with a systems perspective means understanding not only that the whole is greater than the sum of its parts, but that each of the parts is essential…effective governance flows from understanding and paying attention to all of these elements. – Katherine Gemberling et al1 A systems perspective enables a board to take a strategic view of the whole district before it acts.
+It ensures that the board considers how decisions targeting one part, Read More …

 Question #7 – Does Your Board Take a Strategic Approach?

-(Questions to Ask Your Board) Boards are powerful.
+(49 Questions to Ask Your Board) Boards are powerful.
 They select; evaluate; and, if they choose, terminate superintendents.
 They set goals, allocate resources, create policy frameworks, and oversee management and are the bridge between districts and the publics they serve. – Don McAdams1 The above succinctly describes the school board’s role and broadly outlines a strategic approach to carrying out that role.
 The effective board has a clear sense of its purpose.
-It distinguishes the strategic work of the board from Read More …
+It distinguishes the strategic work of the board Read More …

 The Ten-Year Agenda as a Strategic Device